rsnemmen/nmmn/README.md

 # Documentation

-[Documentation for the module](http://nmmn.readthedocs.io/en/latest/#) is kept updated on Read the Docs.
+~~[Documentation for the module](http://nmmn.readthedocs.io/en/latest/#) is kept updated on Read the Docs.~~

+I am trying to render the documentation nicely with [Read the Docs](http://nmmn.readthedocs.io/en/latest/#) but so far did not manage to get it working properly.
+In the meantime, you will have to browse the docstrings of the modules and methods for the documentation.

 # TODO